-The Site Safety Officer will be responsible for developing a sitespecific occupational hazard training program and providing training to all AES personnel that are to work at site facility.
+The Site Safety Officer will be responsible for developing a site specific occupational hazard training program and providing training to all EIA personnel that are to work at site facility.
 This training will consist of the following topics:

-- Names of personnel responsible for site safety and health - Safety, health, and other hazards at the site. - Proper use of personal protective equipment. - Work practices by which the employee can minimize risk from hazards - Safe use of engineering controls and equipment on the site. - Acute effects of compounds at the site. - Decontamination procedures.
+- Names of personnel responsible for site safety and health - Safety, health, and other hazards at the site - Proper use of personal protective equipment - Work practices by which the employee can minimize risk from hazards - Safe use of engineering controls and equipment on the site - Acute effects of compounds at the site - Decontamination procedures

-3.2 PERSONAL PROTECTIVE EQUIPMENT AND ACTION LEVELS
+PERSONAL PROTECTIVE EQUIPMENT AND ACTION LEVELS

-Level D protection will be worn for initial entry on-site and initially for all activities.
+Level D protection will be worn for initial entry on site and initially for all activities.
 Level D protection will consist of:

-- Standard work clothes (Tyvek cover-alls optional if there is a possibility of contact with contaminated soils). - Safety boots - Safety glasses or goggles (must be worn if contact with contaminated liquid is possible or during jack-hammering). - Neoprene gloves (must be worn during all sampling activities). - Hard hat - Splash protection should be worn if contact with contaminated liquid is possible.
+- Standard work clothes (Tyvek coveralls optional if there is a possibility of contact with contaminated soils). - Safety boots - Safety glasses or goggles (must be worn if contact with contaminated liquid is possible or during jack hammering). - Neoprene gloves (must be worn during all sampling activities). - Hard hat - Splash protection should be worn if contact with contaminated liquid is possible.

-The level of personal protection will be upgraded to level C if any of following conditions are met:
+The level of personal protection will be upgraded to level C if any of the following conditions are met:

-- If the concentration of benzene in the breathing zone equals or exceeds 1 part per million (ppm) - If the concentration of organic compounds other than benzene exceeds 50 ppm.
+- If the concentration of benzene in the breathing zone equals or exceeds 0.1 parts per million (ppm). - If the concentration of organic compounds other than benzene exceeds 100 ppm.

-In the event that the concentration of benzene exceeds 100 ppm, personnel will move away from the area until readings subside to a level below 50 ppm.
-In the unlikely event that the concentrations of total volatile organic compounds (other than benzene) exceed 1,000 ppm, personnel will back off from the area and consult the AES Health and Safety Office.
+In the event that the concentration of benzene exceeds 100 ppm, personnel will move away from the area until readings subside to a level below 0.1 ppm.
+In the unlikely event that the concentrations of total volatile organic compounds (other than benzene) exceed 1,000 ppm, personnel will back off from the area and consult the EIA Health Safety Office.